ribena75/my-website/index.md

 - ☁️ Certified Salesforce Administrator
 - ✏️ Confident verbal and written communication skills
 - 🔍 Strong attention to detail
-- 🌱 Committed to learning
+- 🌱 Commitment to learning and development

 ### Skills